 AI Agent Tools: Making the Most of LLMs

 AI agents are all the rage.
-With the ever-improving quality of large language models, the demand for AI automation is also increasing.
-Large Language or Multimodal models are efficient at reasoning, summarizing, general question and answering, etc. Their efficient reasoning abilities enable LLMs to analyze complex tasks, break them into smaller sub-tasks, and complete them using available tools.
+With the ever-improving quality of Large Language Models, the demand for AI automation is also increasing.
+The Large Language or Multi-modal models are efficient at reasoning, summarizing, general question and answering, etc. The efficient reasoning abilities enable LLMs to analyze complex tasks and break them into smaller sub-tasks.

 However, to fully leverage their capabilities in complex automation scenarios, LLMs require the right tools.
 By equipping them with such tools, these models can intelligently decide which tool to use and when to use it during task execution.
-The tools need to be reliable to ensure the tasks are executed properly.
+To make sure the tasks are executed properly the tools need to be reliable.

 Composio is the platform that provides production-ready tool integration with LLM frameworks like LangChain, AutoGen, and CrewAi to build reliable AI agents.
 Composio’s repertoire has 150+ out-of-the-box tools for apps across the genre like CRM, Productivity, SDE, etc, and it also lets you easily add custom tools.